ElleAshby/ReadMe/README.md

 <br />
 <br />

-## Could this be expanded to something intrinsically different?
+## Could this concept of Open Sourcing be expanded to something intrinsically different?

 <br />
 <br />